 Bank reconciliations in accounting software is usually much easier than trying to reconcile with spreadsheets.

 In QuickBooks Online and Desktop, it is a pretty simple process.
 There are tons of you tube videos and articles on how to reconcile your accounts in both QB products.
 So I am going to give you a very brief tutorial...if you need more instructions...do an internet search =)

 In QBO, go to Quick Create (plus sign at top) ---> Tools ---> Reconcile.

-Then put your ending balance and closing date in and most of the time it is simply a process of clicking all the deposits and payments in your software that is in your bank statement.
-I always print a copy of the Reconcile Report and put it with my bank statement.
+Then put your ending balance and closing date in and most of the time it is simply a process of clicking all the deposits and payments in your software that is in your bank statement; however, QBO now automatically clicks all of the transactions that have cleared your bank in the time frame you input, so you don't have to even go thru ans check off each deposit and expense...unless it doesn't zero out.
+In that case, I clear all of the checkmarks and mark them off one by one.
+Tip: Keep and file a copy of the Reconcile Report with your bank statement.

 Make sure the Bank Reconciliation switch is on Show.